isaccanedo/azure-spring-apps-multi-zone/README.md

 - Acesso ao Azure Active Directory;
 - opcional:
   - certificado pfx para seu domínio personalizado;
-  - GitHub Personal Access Token
+  - Token de acesso pessoal do GitHub.

 > [NOTE!]
 > There is also an option to install this infrastructure with a self-signed certificate.
 This certificate will be generated for you during the deployment.
 However, this setup should only be used in testing scenario's.